-The candidate can state that the disposal of waste should be carried out in relation to the work in order to prevent the spread of asbestos.
+The learner can state that the disposal of waste should be carried out in relation to the work in order to prevent the spread of asbestos.

-- 6 Complete the work within the allocated time when stripping and removing licensed asbestos. - 6.1 Demonstrate completion of the work within the allocated time.
+6 Complete the work within the allocated time when removing licensed asbestos.

+6.1 Demonstrate completion of the work within the allocated time.

-The candidate is able to remove licensed asbestos according to the plan of work and within the timescale detailed on the ASB5.
+The learner is able to remove licensed asbestos according to the plan of work and within the timescale detailed on the ASB5.

-- 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of progress charts, timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme.
+- 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme.

-The candidate can explain that the purpose of the work programme is to ensure that removal of licensed asbestos is carried out according to the plan of work and that the process is properly co-ordinated and efficient.
+The learner can explain that the purpose of the work programme is to ensure that removal of licensed asbestos is carried out according to the plan of work and that the process is properly co-ordinated and efficient.
 This will ensure that other works planned around the asbestos removal by other trades can progress without delay.

-The candidate can explain the reporting arrangements to the supervisor in the event that circumstances occur which affect the work programme.
+The learner can explain the reporting arrangements to the supervisor in the event that circumstances occur which affect the work programme.

-- 7 Comply with the given contract information to strip and remove licensed asbestos materials to the required specification. - 7.1 Demonstrate the following work skills when stripping and removing licensed asbestos: - quantifying, identifying, dismantling, sorting and sealing.
+7 Comply with the given contract information to remove licensed asbestos materials to the required specification.

+- 7.1 Demonstrate the following work skills when removing licensed asbestos: - 1. quantifying, identifying, stripping, handling, dismantling, cleaning, sealing and removing